iamkiko/kotlin-orderbook/README.md

 ## Running Tests

-The project includes a comprehensive suite of tests to validate the functionality of each component.
+The project includes a suite of tests to validate the functionality of each component.
 To run the tests:

 1. Navigate to the project root directory in your terminal.
 2. Run the test suite using your build tool or IDE's test runner.

-The tests are categorized into unit and integration tests, focusing on individual components and their interactions, respectively.
+The tests are categorized into unit tests with the exception of the MatchingEngine which is an integration test.